-If you need more support and information about these issues, please talk to your doctor or nurse about the MSKCC Female Sexual Medicine & Women’s Health Program.
-For more information or to make an appointment, please call 646-888-5076.
+If you would like more support or information about sexual health and intimacy, talk with your healthcare provider about our Female Sexual Medicine and Women’s Health Program.
+You can also call 646-888-5076 for more information or to make an appointment.

-The Female Sexual Medicine & Women’s Health Program provides services at the following locations:
+The Female Sexual Medicine and Women’s Health Program provides services at the following locations: